PinoTsao/Memo/boot/boot.md

 	/* Set up %gs.
 	 *
-	 * The base of %gs always points to the bottom of the irqstack
+	 * The base of %gs always points to fixed_percpu_data.
+If the
-	 * union.
-If the stack protector canary is enabled, it is
+	 * stack protector canary is enabled, it is located at %gs:40.
-	 * located at %gs:40.
-Note that, on SMP, the boot cpu uses
+	 * Note that, on SMP, the boot cpu uses init data section until
-	 * init data section till per cpu areas are set up.
+	 * the per cpu areas are set up.
 	 */
 	/*
 	 * Intel SDM 3a, chapter 3.4.4 "Segment Loading Instructions in IA-32e Mode: